Mitchell scores 29 points, Jazz beat Grizzlies for 2-1 lead

 That’s when Mitchell scored on a three-point play to put the Jazz ahead to stay at 110-109.
 He added a 3-pointer and Utah finished on a 14-2 run.

-Memphis coach Taylor Jenkins was more unhappy at how the Grizzlies played the first quarter than the fourth.

-”They made the plays down the stretch,” Jenkins said of the Jazz. ”Couldn’t get the stops.
-A couple of and-1s..
-The first quarter, we just didn’t have the discipline. .
-Too many breakdowns, and they made us pay.”

-Memphis increased capacity to 55% inside FedExForum, and the 12,185 fans were very loud for the franchise’s first home playoff game since April 27, 2017, when Conley was the Grizzlies’ point guard for a seventh straight postseason berth.
+Memphis increased capacity to 55% inside FedExForum, and the approximately 10,000 fans were very loud for the franchise’s first home playoff game since April 27, 2017, when Conley was the Grizzlies’ point guard for a seventh straight postseason berth.

-After three people were banned by the Jazz for racist and sexist comments to Morant’s family during Game 2, these fans booed every member of the Utah starting lineup except for Conley in his first postseason game in Memphis against the team that drafted him at No. 4 overall in 2007.
+After three people were banned by the Jazz for racist and sexist comments to Morant’s family during Game 2, the Memphis fans booed every member of the Utah starting lineup except for Conley — playing his first postseason game against the team that drafted him at No. 4 overall in 2007.

 Utah scored the first four points and led 34-22 after the first quarter.
 Every time Memphis tried to eat away at the lead, the Jazz answered with another 3.
 The Jazz made 11 3s in leading 62-51 at halftime.